DarkhanMedeuov/DarkhanMedeuov.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hi, I am a quantitative sociologist from Kazakhstan.
 I am currently finishing my PhD at the University of Leipzig.
 Previously, I studied Sociology at Saint Petersburg State University (M.A.) and Philosophy at Kazakh National University (B.A.).
-Very broadly speaking, my general interest is the application of various statistical methods to social data.
-I have a versatile statistical toolkit, but my particular fondness is for network analysis.
+Very broadly speaking, my interest is the application of various statistical methods to social data.
+I have a versatile statistical toolkit and I have worked on diverse projects.
+However, my special fondness is for network analysis.